HokoraYinphineMPP/obsidian-git-sync/CSE 2010-12(83648)/Week 2/Lab2/Lab 2 PDF Markdown.md

 In your Lab2 directory, create a file called **_quadratic.cpp_**.
-In this file, type the code below to implement a quadratic formula program that calculates the two solutions of a quadratic formula (we went over this in class.)
-Be sure to include a multi-line comment header at the top of the file with your name, file name, and program description.
+In this file, type the code below to implement a quadratic formula program that calculates the two solutions of a quadratic formula (we went over this in class.)[^1] Be sure to include a multi-line comment header at the top of the file with your name, file name, and program description.

 Save the file and compile to make sure you don’t have any errors.
 Remember the command to